COVID-19 and Our Beloved Pets in our Unprecedented Times.

 - If your new pet is and is typically more challenging to care for, it should be kept separate from other animals.
 You should also consider that these animals can sometimes carry viruses (even though they’re not supposed to), so please consult your veterinarian.
 Exploring options for keeping your pet indoors might be a good idea.

-- Our research does not indicate that household pets are at all involved in transmitting coronavirus to humans.
+- Our research does not indicate that household pets are involved in transmitting coronavirus to humans.

 - As pet owners, we must keep our families and pets healthy.
 Although this plan will require more time and effort, it is crucial to practice responsible pet ownership by keeping your furry friends clean.